The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Immediate Actions Required

-• Apply the April 2023 Microsoft security updates immediately on all affected Windows systems
+• Apply the April 2023 Microsoft security updates to all affected Windows desktop and server systems

 Patch Information